BioinfoMachineLearning/GCPNet/README.md

 cd ../
 ```

+Download data for the RS task by
+navigating to https://figshare.com/s/e23be65a884ce7fc8543 and downloading the three files `train_RS_classification_enantiomers_MOL_326865_55084_27542.pkl`, `validation_RS_classification_enantiomers_MOL_70099_11748_5874.pkl`, and `test_RS_classification_enantiomers_MOL_69719_11680_5840.pkl`.
+Once downloaded, please store them in `data/RS/final_data_splits`.

 **Note**: The ATOM3D datasets (i.e., the LBA and PSR datasets) as well as the CATH dataset we use will automatically be downloaded during execution of `src/train.py` or `src/eval.py` if they have not already been downloaded.
+However, data for the NMS and RS tasks must be downloaded manually.

 ## How to train